Checking Continuous Stochastic Logic against Quantum Continuous-Time Markov Chains: Introduction

-Model-checking~\cite{CGP99,BaK08} is one of the most successful techniques for verifying classical hardware and software systems.
-There are also many explorations on applying model-checking to discrete-time quantum systems~\cite{YiF21}, such as quantum programs and quantum (discrete-time) Markov chains.
-However, as suggested by Feynman~\cite{Fey86} that continuous-time operations are physically more realistic than discrete-time operations, it is worth studying continuous-time models in quantum computing.
-In this paper, we consider a novel quantum continuous-time Markov chain (quantum CTMC).
+Model-checking~\cite{CGP99,BaK08} is one of the most successful technologies for verifying classical hardware and software systems.
+There are also many explorations on applying model-checking to discrete-time quantum systems~\cite{YiF21}, such as quantum programs~\cite{XFJ+24} and quantum (discrete-time) Markov chains~\cite{FYY13}.
+However, it is also worth studying continuous-time models in quantum computing.
+In this paper, we consider a novel model of quantum continuous-time Markov chain (quantum CTMC).
 It is a composite system consisting of a classical subsystem and a quantum subsystem.
 In a classical CTMC, the instantaneous descriptions (IDs) are given by probability distributions over a finite set $S$ of classical states.
 Whereas, in a quantum CTMC, the IDs are given by positive semi-definite matrices, which bear quantum information, distributed over those classical states $S$.
 The ID's evolution of a particular class of quantum CTMCs that have only one classical state is a \emph{closed} system in which there are no other classical states (its environment) to interact with.
 In comparison, the ID's evolution of a quantum CTMC with more than one classical state is an \emph{open} system.
 Let us imagine a swinging pendulum in a mechanical clock.
 In an ideal situation, the pendulum does not suffer any unwanted interaction, such as air friction, from its environment, which is a closed system.
 In practice, however, air friction indeed exists, which would eventually make the pendulum cease.
 As interactions happen between the pendulum and its environment, it is an open system.
 It is evident that open systems are more common in the real world, which motivates us to study the open system --- quantum CTMC.
 The dynamical system of quantum CTMC can be characterized by the Lindblad master equation:

 where $\rho(t)$ is the ID of the system at time $t$, and $\L$ is a linear function of $\rho(t)$ (to be described in Subsection~\ref{S22}).